 Our menus are planned to meet children's nutritional needs based on Canada's Food Guide, the Child Care and Early Years Act and Canada's guidelines for healthy foods.
-We respect and try our best to accommodate special diets and foods.
+We respect that individuals have different dietary needs and strive to accommodate allergies, food restrictions and lifestyle choices.
 The menu is posted in the center and available online on our website.
 Any substitutions to the regular menu will be documented and posted in the center.